|

 ink cartridge and print onto glossy or semi-gloss paper.

-Most cameras include their own cables
+Most mobile device cameras include their own cables

-to connect to either a PC or Mac computer, and some cameras
+to connect to either a PC or Mac computer, and some include the cables for direct video output.
+It is possible

 that you will need to purchase cables, but it is also